TheDomcio/WonderfulPolishLanguage/README.md

 - [De-Kompozytor](https://www.youtube.com/DeKompozytor) - Very cool YouTube channel, where the channel creator deals with decomposition of electronic equipment and its repair (there is a series in which he repairs his viewers' electronic equipment).
 - [Adam Śmiałek](https://www.youtube.com/AdamŚmiałek) - On this channel you will learn a lot about technological equipment from the past.
 Audiophiles and musicology learners will find here a lot of videos about music equipment (the author shows in detail how the equipment works in terms of sound quality - among others, he shows the spectrum and analyzes it).
+- [RedaktorSzumu](https://www.youtube.com/channel/UCerRdvyHWE3Fq3fk1HG5Vzg) - A channel combining the features of the above YouTube channels, worth checking out if you are, among other, interested in repairing music equipment.

 #### For children and youth (Dla dzieci i młodzieży)